nitya-nepal/vedanasoft.com/src/pages/index.md

 heading: Quality Coding
 subheading: Aligning Software inside Business
 mainpitch:
-  title: Who are we
+  title: Vedanasoft
   description: >
-    Vedana Software and Technology solutions will take your idea to completion.
+    Vedanasoft Technology and Innovation will take your idea to completion.
+At out depth we believe in underwater volcanic eruption.
-    At Vedanawe believe in change to be the truth, research and development is out forte.
 description: >-
   Vedana means sensations.
 We may or may not observe it but at any moment of time, all the time we are feeling sensations in our body.
 Similarly everyone